max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

-stopAllSoundInstances() : AudioComponent array
+getAllSoundInstances() : AudioComponent array
-	Instantly stops all sound instances created using 'instSound'.
-This is useful if you want to create a quick reset function for your lens without managing all the created sounds throughout your project.
+	Returns all sound instances created using 'instSound'.